harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 ### Tolerations

-A list of [`tolerations`](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/), which allow (but do not require) the pods to schedule onto nodes with matching taints.
+A list of [`tolerations`](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/), which allow (but do not require) Build stage pods to schedule onto nodes with matching taints.

 ### Host Names